Kimberly Nguyen: Education

 Nguyen attended high school at Roncalli Catholic High School, where she graduated valedictorian in 2015.
-She was a exceptionally bright student, receiving many awards including an honorable mention and nomination for the 2015 Nebraska All-State Academic Team and the Omaha World Herald Key Staffer Award.
-After graduating high school, she attended Vassar College and graduated in 2019 with a B.A. in English Literature and Russian Studies.
+She was an exceptionally bright student, receiving many awards including an honorable mention and nomination for the 2015 Nebraska All-State Academic Team and the Omaha World Herald Key Staffer Award.
+After graduating high school, she attended Vassar College and graduated in 2019 with an A.B. in English Literature and Russian Studies.
 While at Vassar, she studied writing with author and critic Michael Joyce and novelist Amitava Kumar and received a Beatrice Daw Brown Prize for Excellence in Poetry.

 Career

 Nguyen's early writing career started in journalism, showing a particular knack for investigative journalism.
 While at Vassar, she wrote for Vassar's weekly student newspaper, The Miscellany News.
 Her articles include personal essays on being bilingual, grief, and a coincidental connection to Kimarlee Nguyen, a Cambodian-American writer who also attended Vassar before her.
 Nguyen's most notable article exposed a legal loophole in the state of New York that allowed Vassar and other colleges to pay students below state minimum wage, and backlash from the article ultimately pressured the school to raise the wage.